 Bible Verses about Identity in Christ

-There are many Bible verses to help us understand and stay rooted in our identity in Christ.
+There are many Bible verses about identity in Christ to help us understand and stay rooted in our faith.
 Here are a few to help you get started:

 Psalm 139 is a beautiful passage which reveals the beauty of human creation: